 In this study, we examined the ameliorative action of N-Acetylcysteine (NAC) against Titanium Dioxide (TiO2) induced testicular degeneration in albino rats.
 Adult male albino rats were given saline as a control group, TiO2 (1200 mg kg-1 BW), NAC (100 mg kg-1 BW) and co-treatment of NAC and TiO2 as a protective group for 3 months.
 Testicular tissues were extracted for changes in testicular gene expression and histopathology.
-Administration of TiO2 significantly increased mRNA expression of IL-6 and TNF- α that are normalized by NAC administration.
+Administration of TiO2 significantly up-regulated mRNA expression of IL-6 and TNF- $\alpha$ and normalized by NAC administration.
 TiO2 administration down regulated Glutathione-S-Transferase (GST) while increased B-cell Lymphoma2 (BcL2) expressions.
-Co-administration of rats by NAC together with TiO2 normalized changes in GST and BcL2 expression.
-Expression of steroidogenesis related genes [Androgen Binding Protein (ABR), 17 β -Hydroxysteroid Dehydrogenase (17 β -HSD), cytochrome P450 17A (CYP17 α) and aromatase] showed down regulation in TiO2 administered groups and normalized when NAC given together with TiO2.
+Coadministration of rats by NAC together with TiO2 normalized changes in GST and BcL2 expression.
+Expression of steroidogenesis related genes [Androgen Binding Protein (ABR), 17 $\beta$ -Hydroxysteroid Dehydrogenase (17 $\beta$ -HSD), cytochrome P450 17A (CYP17 $\alpha$ ) and aromatase] showed down regulation in TiO2 administered groups and normalized when NAC given together with TiO2.
 Moreover, TiO2 induced toxicity in testes that accompanied by degeneration in seminiferous tubules with congestion, oedema and cell disruption that are partially normalized by co-administration of NAC with TiO2.
 In conclusion, the present findings confirmed the benficial effect of NAC to prevent apoptosis in spermatogenic and sertoli cells and testicular dysfunction induced by TiO2 in male albino rats.

-Keywords: Titanium Dioxide, N-Acetylcysteine, Steroidogenesis Related Enzymes, Gene Expression, Testicular Dysfunction and Apoptosis water and soil by the destruction of pesticides (Fisher and Egerton, 2001; Kaida et al., 2004; Choi et al., 2006; Medina et al., 2007).
-The degree of cellular damage and oxidative stress of nanoparticles are related to the particle size and its chemical composition (Hoet et al.,
+Keywords: Titanium Dioxide, N-acetylcysteine, Steroidogenesis Related Enzymes, Gene Expression, Testicular Dysfunction and Apoptosis soil by the destruction of pesticides (Fisher and Egerton, 2001; Kaida et al., 2004; Choi et al., 2006; Medina et al., 2007).
+The rate of cellular damage and oxidative stress of nanoparticles are attributed to the particle size and chemical composition (Hoet et al., 2004).
+The smaller